 President, International of New Cingular Wireless Services, Inc.

 Jordan M. Roderick has served as president of International of New Cingular Wireless Services, Inc. (formerly AT&T Wireless Services, Inc.) since January 2000.
 He holds a BA and MBA from Dartmouth College and has been a member of The Mountaineers since 2005.

 Suzanne Rowen is founder and president of Rowen and Company, a Seattle-based management consulting firm focused on the needs of the alternative investment markets.
 Suzanne has been a member of The Mountaineers since arriving in Seattle in 1996.
 She has served as a member of The Mountaineers Books Advisory Board, the Membership Marketing Committee and consulted with the organization and the board in strategic planning and marketing.

-Since joining McKinsey in 2005 in Seattle, Vik has specialized in operations and strategy consulting for large industrial clients.
-Vik graduated as a Leaders for Global Operations fellow from MIT in 2005 where he earned his MBA and his MS in Mechanical Engineering.
+Vik leads strategy and business development for REI, which he joined in January 2014.
+Prior to REI, Vik spent 8 years as a consultant at McKinsey & Company specializing in operations and strategy consulting for large global industrial clients Vik graduated as a Leaders for Global Operations fellow from MIT in 2005 where he earned his MBA and his MS in Mechanical Engineering.
 In 2011, Vik became the first Indian American and one of about 350 people to have completed the Seven Summits, climbing the tallest peak on each continent.
 Vik lives in downtown Seattle with his wife and together they enjoy skiing, hiking, climbing and ballroom dancing.